AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p1_Course Preparation/README.md

 4. Once the instance status shows as **Running**, click **Open** in the **Actions** column to access the online Notebook interface provided by DSW.

 > ⚠️ **Important Note**: Charges will apply based on the runtime of the instance.
 Be sure to stop the instance when not in use to avoid unnecessary costs.
+>
+> 🔒 **How to Avoid Charges After Free Trial**
+>
+> The free trial quota automatically covers DSW instance costs.
+However, once the quota is exhausted or expires, you must manually stop or delete the instance to prevent pay-as-you-go charges.
+>
+> **Stop**: Halts billing for compute resources (CPU/GPU) while preserving storage.
+>
+> **Delete**: Fully releases all resources and stops all billing (including potential storage fees).

 ### IV.
 Environment setup and course code download